Kelyn Rowe: Professional

 In June 2018, The Revolution were approached by an unnamed Israeli Premier League club regarding a potential transfer for Rowe, however no deal was made as terms could not be agreed upon by the teams.

 On December 18, 2018, Rowe was traded to Colorado Rapids in exchange for Edgar Castillo, then was immediately traded to Sporting Kansas City in exchange for Diego Rubio, $200,000 of General Allocation Money and $100,000 of Targeted Allocation Money.

 Rowe was further traded to Real Salt Lake on August 7, 2019.
 During the 2019 season, he was occasionally sent to play for Real Salt Lake's USL affiliate club, Real Monarchs, for whom he made two appearances.
 The Monarchs would go on to win the USL Cup that season.

-Rowe was signed as a free agent by the New England Revolution on December 4, 2019.
+Rowe was signed as a free agent by the New England Revolution on December 4, 2019, with whom he made 16 appearances for during the 2020 season.

 Rowe was traded to the Seattle Sounders on January 12, 2021.
 He scored his first goal for the club on July 7 against the Houston Dynamo.
+In 2022, he won his first trophy helping Seattle win the CONCACAF Champions League.
 He was released by the Sounders at the conclusion of the 2023 season.
 Rowe announced his retirement from professional soccer on February 2, 2024, via social media posts; he stated that he wanted to "end on a high note" and look after his health.